huntdatacenter/docs/docs/faq/upgrade-of-operating-system.md

 No changes expected.

-## What if I need the old version?
+## What if I relay on the old OS version?

-Some of your tools may relay on old package version.
-Reach out if you are dependent on packages from the old operating system version so we can discuss different options to keep your science going.
+We recognize that some tools are bound to older package versions.
+[Contact us](/contact) if you are dependent on packages from the old operating system version so we can discuss different options to keep your science going.